 Gentle thriller "Sea of Love" is an excellent little film about loneliness of police officers in a big city.
-It pays out to see it for the great Al Pacino (nominated for a Golden Globe) and a caring eye for fine details: in one scene, the crime scene investigators are arguing over how many hours a man has been dead already; John Goodman's detective Sherman holds the glass from inside in order not to wipe out the suspects fingerprints whereas Pacino's Frank stops a police officer from putting his cigarette in the ashtray of the victim, arguing it is "forbidden to change anything on the scene of the crime".
+It pays out to see it for the great Al Pacino, who whereby entered his comeback to the big screens, and a caring eye for fine details: in one scene, the crime scene investigators are arguing over how many hours a man has been dead already; John Goodman's detective Sherman, disguised as a waiter, holds the glass from inside in order not to wipe out the suspects fingerprints whereas Pacino's Frank stops a police officer from putting his cigarette in the ashtray of the victim, arguing it is "forbidden to change anything on the scene of the crime".
 The well written screenplay by Richard Price ("Mad Dog and Glory") portrays wonderfully and meticulously the mentality of the police life, so much it's delicious to watch it, whereas the only serious complaint could be addressed towards the awfully banal plot twist which is unsatisfying.
-However, the majority of the film has inspiration, even towards the ending which became "accidentally legendary" when a passerby bumped into Pacino, but he just professionally kept on talking to Ellen Barkin on the street.
+However, the majority of the film has inspiration since it is crafted with finesse, even towards the ending which became "accidentally legendary" when a passerby bumped into Pacino, but he just professionally kept walking and talking to Ellen Barkin on the street.

-Germany, just a few months before the Nazi Totalitarianism took over the power.
-Hendrik Höfgen is a liberal actor who plays in a theater in Hamburg, has a relationship with the African-German Julietta even after he married Barbara but is unhappy with his life because he feels like a "provincial actor".
+Germany, just a few months before the Nazi dictatorship takes over.
+Hendrik Höfgen is a liberal actor who plays in a theater in Hamburg, has a relationship with the African-German Julietta even after he married Barbara, but is unhappy with his life because he feels like a "provincial actor".
 He is happy when he gets an opportunity to star in a big theater in Berlin, but Barbara leaves the country after the Nazi party wins the election.
-He goes to Austria, but returns back to Berlin after an invitation by actress Lotte Lindenthal, who has a relationship with a Nazi general.
-Slowly, Hendrik becomes a member of the Nazi party, becomes director of the theater and plays the role of Mephisto.
+Hendrik goes to Austria, but returns back to Berlin after an invitation by actress Lotte Lindenthal, who has a relationship with a Nazi general.
+Slowly, Hendrik becomes a member of the Nazi party, and thereby gets a "boost" in his career: he becomes the director of the theater and plays the role of Mephisto.

-Winner of an Oscar for best foreign language film and the best screenplay award at Cannes, Istvan Szabo's "Mephisto", a serious adaptation of the satirical opportunistic novel of the same title by Klaus Mann, is an overlong, but honest, straightforward and 'good old school' type of film-making carrying the Faustian theme of the main protagonist, actor Hendrik, who "sells his soul" and becomes a member of the Nazi party in order to assure his career success, with a genius ironic double twist being that he also plays Mephisto in the theater.
+Winner of several awards, Istvan Szabo's "Mephisto", a serious adaptation of the satirical opportunistic novel of the same title by Klaus Mann, is an overlong, but honest, straightforward and 'good old school' type of film-making carrying the Faustian theme of the main protagonist, actor Hendrik, who "sells his soul" and becomes a member of the Nazi party in order to assure his career success, with a genius ironic double twist being that he also plays Mephisto in the theater.
 Despite the competent directing, the movie wouldn't have been half as good without the main actor, brilliant Klaus Maria Brandauer playing the incredibly energetic actor Hendrik as a Kinski-like character - in one scene, he is exercising-dancing in tights together with his mistress Juliette, until they land in bed and he takes off her clothes as they both humorously scrabble and giggle; in another, he is trying to charm the influential actress Lindenthal.
 As they say goodbye, she walks away to her backyard, and he thinks: "If she at least turns around now, it would be success.
 If she waves, it's a triumph".
 And just a few steps before the door, she turns around and waves at him, making him smile.
 Even though the film's message is obvious, it still speaks cleverly about conformity and opportunism.

 Wednesday, October 6, 2010